cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 |       | Comments:                                                 |
 +-------+-----------------------------------------------------------+
 ~~~~~~~~~~~
-{: #fig-ekutype title="CBOR Certificate Extended Key Usages"}
+{: #fig-ekutype title="CXXX Certificate Extended Key Usages"}
 {: artwork-align="center"}

-## CBOR Certificate General Names Registry {#GN}
+## CXXX Certificate General Names Registry {#GN}

-IANA has created a new registry titled "CBOR Certificate General Names" under the new heading "CBOR Certificate".
+IANA has created a new registry titled "CXXX Certificate General Names" under the new heading "CXXX Certificate".
 The columns of the registry are Value, General Name, and Reference, where Value is an integer, and the other columns are text strings.
 For values in the interval \[-24, 23\] the registration procedure is "IETF Review" and "Expert Review".
 For all other values the registration procedure is "Expert Review".
 The initial contents of the registry are:

 ~~~~~~~~~~~
 +-------+-----------------------------------------------------------+